List of Valvrave the Liberator characters: Cain Dressel

 Cain Dressel (カイン・ドレッセル, Kain Doresseru) is the commander of the Dorssia Military Pact Federation's space forces and the main antagonist of the series.
 He is L-Elf's trainer.
 When attacking New JIOR personally, it is revealed he has been an immortal Magius for 10 years, having a glowing mark on his neck identifying him as a Magius.
 He then later uses Prue in order to take and pilot the VVV-2.
 Due to his lack of values of companionship, his subordinate H-neun suspects he is not the real man based on his advice.
 He is killed in combat by Valvrave pilot Haruto Tokishima.
-He is voiced by Daisuke Ono in Japanese.
+He is voiced by Daisuke Ono in Japanese and By Liam O'Brien in English.

 Kriemhild

 Kriemhild (クリムヒルト, Kurimuhiruto) is Cain's aide.
 She has come to question Cain's actions after not reporting L-elf's defection.
 She and H-Nuen are shown to have a secret partnership.
 She is later revealed to be a royalist and assists L-elf and JIOR students on Earth.
 She later takes part in the royalists' coup during the finale.
-She is voiced by Nana Mizuki in Japanese.
+She is voiced by Nana Mizuki in Japanese and by Wendee Lee in English.

 Lieselotte W. Dorssia

 Lieselotte W. Dorssia (リーゼロッテ・W・ドルシア, Rīzerotte Daburyū Dorushia) is the princess of Dorssia.
 She saved L-elf's life when he was a child.
 Despite L-elf's desire to save her, Lieselotte believes she does not belong with him as a result to the fact she is a Magius.
 Nevertheless, when L-elf goes to save her with the New JIOR members, she agrees to go with him.
 She dies by running out of Runes when she fixes rocket that was used by Haruto and his friends to escape from Dorssiana.
-She is voiced by Aki Toyosaki in Japanese.
+She is voiced by Aki Toyosaki in Japanese and by Xanthe Huynh in English.

 Amadeus K. Dorssia

 Amadeus K. Dorssia (アマデウス・K・ドルシア, Amadeusu Kei Dorushia) is the Führer of Dorssia.
 He is taken over by Mirko, a Magius member of the 101st Council, a group of Magiuses whose goal is to conceal the existence of the Magius from the world.
 He rules Dorssia by promoting its military strength and using underhand political maneuvers to manipulate the public perspective, such as the time when he presents the Phantom, a Dorssian vessel that drains the life force out of people to be used as Rune energy, as a secret laboratory for Module 77 while hiding in the hangar of Module 77.
 He is exposed to the world as a Magius which causes him to be interrogated and imprisoned or executed for his crimes.
-He is voiced by Takehito Koyasu in Japanese.
+He is voiced by Takehito Koyasu in Japanese and by Matthew Mercer in English.